txomon/architecture-demo-docker/README.md

 have a MVP, although I wouldn't deploy it in production.
 The following things need to be improved to be 100% production ready:

+  * Separate progress update from html (now it just reloads the page)
+  * Abstract the progress instead of passing strings
   * Web interface not to reload when processing has been completed
-  * Abstract the progress instead of passing strings
   * Deploy with nginx reverse proxy
   * Business decision for cancelled tasks, as redis with current implementation would get filled with cancelled tasks.